 We seek to invest efficiently in numerous areas of technology and content so we may continue to enhance the customer experience and improve our process efficiency through rapid technology developments, while operating at an ever increasing scale.
 Our technology and content investment and capital spending projects often support a variety of product and service offerings due to geographic expansion and the cross-functionality of our systems and operations.
 We expect spending in technology and content to increase over time as we continue to add employees and technology infrastructure.
 These costs are allocated to segments based on usage.
-The increase in technology and content costs in absolute dollars in Q1 2020, compared to the comparable prior year period, is primarily due to increased payroll and related costs associated with technical teams responsible for expanding our existing products and services and initiatives to introduce new products and service offerings and an increase in spending on technology infrastructure, offset by a reduction in depreciation and amortization expense from our change in the estimated useful life of our servers.
+The increase in technology and content costs in absolute dollars in Q2 2020 and for the six months ended June 30, 2020, compared to the comparable prior year periods, is primarily due to increased payroll and related costs associated with technical teams responsible for expanding our existing products and services and initiatives to introduce new products and service offerings and an increase in spending on technology infrastructure, offset by a reduction in depreciation and amortization expense from our change in the estimated useful life of our servers.
 See Item 7 of Part II, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview" of our 2019 Annual Report on Form 10-K for a discussion of how management views advances in technology and the importance of innovation.
-See Item 1 of Part I, "Financial Statements - Note 1 - Description of Business and Accounting Policies - Use of Estimates" for additional information on our change in the estimated useful life of our servers.
+See Item 1 of Part I, "Financial Statements - Note 1 - Accounting Policies and Supplemental Disclosures - Use of Estimates" for additional information on our change in the estimated useful life of our servers.